 Advaxis, Inc. (ADXS) Expected to Post Earnings of -$0.41 Per Share

-Several institutional investors have recently made changes to their positions in the company.
-State Street Corp grew its holdings in shares of Advaxis by 7.8% in the second quarter.
-State Street Corp now owns 670,134 shares of the biotechnology company’s stock worth $4,352,000 after purchasing an additional 48,485 shares during the last quarter.
-Renaissance Technologies LLC bought a new stake in Advaxis in the fourth quarter valued at $1,398,000.
-Deutsche Bank AG boosted its holdings in Advaxis by 1,200.1% in the fourth quarter.
-Deutsche Bank AG now owns 467,324 shares of the biotechnology company’s stock valued at $1,326,000 after acquiring an additional 431,379 shares in the last quarter.
-Bank of Montreal Can boosted its holdings in Advaxis by 16,465.9% in the fourth quarter.
-Bank of Montreal Can now owns 433,198 shares of the biotechnology company’s stock valued at $1,230,000 after acquiring an additional 430,583 shares in the last quarter.
-Finally, Franklin Street Advisors Inc. NC boosted its holdings in Advaxis by 117.1% in the fourth quarter.
-Franklin Street Advisors Inc. NC now owns 129,800 shares of the biotechnology company’s stock valued at $369,000 after acquiring an additional 70,000 shares in the last quarter.
-29.13% of the stock is currently owned by hedge funds and other institutional investors.

-TRADEMARK VIOLATION WARNING: “Advaxis, Inc. (ADXS) Expected to Post Earnings of -$0.41 Per Share” was first published by Macon Daily and is owned by of Macon Daily.
-If you are reading this story on another website, it was illegally stolen and reposted in violation of US and international copyright legislation.
-The correct version of this story can be accessed at https://macondaily.com/2018/04/04/advaxis-inc-adxs-expected-to-post-earnings-of-0-41-per-share.html.
+ILLEGAL ACTIVITY NOTICE: This piece was posted by Macon Daily and is the sole property of of Macon Daily.
+If you are viewing this piece on another domain, it was illegally copied and reposted in violation of international trademark and copyright laws.
+The original version of this piece can be viewed at https://macondaily.com/2018/04/06/advaxis-inc-adxs-expected-to-post-earnings-of-0-41-per-share-updated-updated.html.

 Advaxis Company Profile